verana-labs/decentralized-trust-spec/spec.md

 To build a new, trustable internet, we need new, trustable communication channels, where both ends can be clearly identified, and where providing a service, accessing a service, or creating a new account, should be as simple as presenting a credential.

-Decentralized Trust Services are services that are using a secure bidirectional persistent communication channel that, combined to trust layers such as [Public Trust Registries](https://github.com/verana-labs/public-trust-registry-specs), enable establishing a trustable communication channel between peers.
+Decentralized Trust Services are services that are using a secure bidirectional persistent communication channel that, combined to trust layers such as [Decentralized Trust Registries](https://github.com/verana-labs/public-trust-registry-specs), enable establishing a trustable communication channel between peers.

 ## About this Document